On the numerical approximation of the distance to singularity for matrix-valued functions

-\begin{remark} The functional $G_{\varepsilon}\left( \mathbf{\Delta}(\varepsilon)\right)$ also depends from the number $m=m(\varepsilon)$ of points, needed to reach the chosen accuracy.
-More details about the choice of $m$ will be provided in Section \ref{sec:Computational issues}.
+\begin{remark} The functional $G_{\varepsilon}\left( \boldsymbol{\Delta}( \varepsilon) \right)$ also depends on the number $m=m(\varepsilon)$ of points, needed to reach the chosen accuracy.
+More details about the choice of $m$ are provided in Section \ref{sec:Computational issues}.
 Here, it is very reasonable to assume that as the value of $\varepsilon$ approaches the target value $\varepsilon^*$, the number of considered points $m$ remains constant.
 Therefore, we introduce the following assumption: \end{remark}

 \begin{assum} For values of $\varepsilon$ sufficiently close to $\varepsilon^*$, the number of points $m(\varepsilon)$ needed in the inner iteration is constant. \end{assum}

 In general, in our numerical experiments the number of points does not present drastic variations and appears to be piecewise constant.
 In Figure \ref{fig:Plot_points_m(eps)}, we provide a plot of the function $\varepsilon \mapsto m \left( \varepsilon \right)$, for the matrix-valued function in the subsequent Example \ref{ex:different_tau} (choosing $\tau=1$).
 The function is piecewise constant and assumes values in the interval $\left[ 16,19 \right]$.